AY2223S1-CS2103T-T17-4/tp/docs/UserGuide.md

 For example, after grouping appointments with same tags: <br>

 * Appointments with no tags will be in the same group.
-* Appointments with only 'ear' tag will be in the same group.
+* Appointments with only `ear` tag will be in the same group.
-* Appointments with both 'ear' and 'nose' tags will be in the same group.
+* Appointments with both `ear` and `nose` tags will be in the same group.

 Appointments in the same group will be sorted automatically by their date and time in ascending order.